Layered Separators in Minor-Closed Graph Classes with Applications

 Consider a layering $(V_0,V_1,\dots,V_t)$ of a graph $G$.
 Let $H$ be a connected component of $G[V_i\cup V_{i+1}\cup \dots\cup V_t]$, for some $i\in\{1,\dots,t\}$.
 The \emph{shadow} of $H$ is the set of vertices in $V_{i-1}$ adjacent to $H$.
-The layering is \emph{shadow complete} if every shadow is a clique.
+The layering is \emph{shadow-complete} if every shadow is a clique.
 This concept was introduced by \citet{KP-DM08} and implicitly by \citet{DMW05}.
 It is a key to the proof that graphs of bounded treewidth have bounded nonrepetitive chromatic number \citep{KP-DM08} and bounded track-number \citep{DMW05}.

-A tree decomposition $(B_x\subseteq V(G):x\in V(T))$ of a graph $G$ is \emph{$k$-rich} if $B_x\cap B_y$ is a clique in $G$ on at most $k$ vertices, for each edge $xy\in E(T)$.
 The following lemma generalises a result by \citet{KP-DM08}, who proved it when each bag of the tree decomposition is a clique (that is, for chordal graphs).
-We allow bags to induce more general graphs, and in subsequent sections we apply this lemma with each bag inducing an $\ell$-almost embeddable graph (\twothmref{GeneralTrack}{MinorNonRep}).
+We allow bags to induce more general graphs, and in subsequent sections we apply this lemma with each bag inducing an $\ell$-almost-embeddable graph (\twothmref{GeneralTrack}{TopoMinorNonRep}).